Servir-Mekong/hydra-floods/README.md

 **NOTE:**
 Details regarding the command

-* $hydrafloods      --- call the hydrafloods process to begin
+* hydrafloods      --- call the hydrafloods process to begin

 * process           --- start the hydraflood process

 * atms              --- specify sensor (see processing.py for details options include: Sentinel2, Landsat, Modis, Viirs, Atms, Sentinel1)

-* 2015-07-19       --- Specify the date of intrest
+* 2015-07-19       --- specify the date of intrest

 * --configuration  --- use the configuration file